adjtomo/seisflows/README.md

 SeisFlows has an unique, somewhat idiosyncratic workflow-based design informed by familiarity with different research problems (including oil and gas exploration, earthqake tomography, medical imaging) and experience working in different computing environments (including various high-performance computing clusters).

+Probably the easiest way to learn more is to follow these checkerboard example `instructions <http://seisflows.readthedocs.io/en/latest/instructions_remote.html#>`_ from readthedocs.

 References
 ----------
 If you use this package in your research, please cite: